The Ultimate Guide to PCP Car Finance

 The majority of new (and nearly new) cars sold each year in the UK are being bought using financing options, with PCP car finance being by far the most popular option in 2019.
 But how does PCP work?
 We’ll cover off the most common questions in this ultimate guide.

 Around 80% of new cars you see on the road every day have been bought via a PCP deal, along with a growing amount of used vehicles too.
 PCP’s popularity has exploded in recent years.

-But it’s not without its issues.
-PCP can be tricky to understand, so our ultimate guide to PCP car finance is here to cut through the jargon and can help you find the best option.
+PCP can be tricky to understand, so our ultimate guide to PCP car finance is here to cut through the jargon and can help you find your best option when buying a car.

-For some car buyers, it can allow them to get a better vehicle for a lower monthly cost.
+For some car buyers, PCP will allow the purchase of a better vehicle for a lower monthly cost.
 But there are also potentially big costs and penalties involved if you want to end it, which some customers might not realise.

 If you’re looking to buy a new or used car, it’s worth spending the time to fully understand PCP car finance before you sign up to an agreement for the next three or five years.